juliannetzer/2025_Unity_Worldbuilding/2_Terrain.md

 This section provides step-by-step instructions for working with these tools, helping you choose the best approach based on your project needs.

+## Create a new Scene

+Before you start to create your new 3D Objects, create a new scene with File -> New scene or the shortcut cmd+N (Mac) or Ctrl+N (Windows).

 ## Terrain Tool
 ![](images/terraintools.jpeg)
 Unity’s Terrain Tool provides an easy way to create landscapes, shape terrain, and add vegetation, making it a powerful feature for worldbuilding.
 It allows for height manipulation, texture painting, and vegetation placement within a scene.